Hint: They know their stuff

 - Tracking your health: Establishing a relationship with your family doctor from a young age, or over generations, gives them a lot to work with.
 Family and personal history is extremely valuable when tracking changes in health.

-“If your family doctor has treated heart conditions in your parents, or managed your older sibling’s diabetes, they will be looking for those early warning signs,” said Dr. Shuman.
+“If your family doctor has treated heart conditions in your parents, or managed your older sibling’s diabetes, they will be looking for those early warning signs,” says Dr. Shuman.
 “This goes a long way toward prevention and early detection.”

 And even though the days of house-calls are behind us, a family doctor is part of your community.
 They can identify local issues like allergens or common infections that are specific to your area.